penn-repl/apply/_pages/people.md

 <p class="nn">
 Joey is a PhD student advised by Steve Zdancewic and Konrad Körding at the University of Pennsylvania.
 His research explores the feasability of designing programming languages for the brain.
-His current work exploits the semantics of linear logic to design typed functional programming languages which compile to neural networks.
+His current focus is on building and proving correct compilers to neural networks.
 More details can be found at his <a href= "https://www.seas.upenn.edu/~joeyv/">personal site.</a>
 </p>

 <img class="vv" align="center" width="33%" src="/images/steve1.png"/>